FEAR OF FAILURE

 The fear of failure, aka atychiphobia, is a persistent fear of failing.
 It is not something fleeting like I wonder if I passed that test.
 There are many technical and detailed discussions about what it is, why you feel the way you do, or why specific treatment methods work better than others.

 This website deals with practical applications directed at the heart of the fear.
 There is a fundamental difference between:

 Thinking you are a loser because you dared to act.

 There is not a single scientific study, a single exploration, a single business, or a single political enterprise that did not have multiple failures.
-Failure and success are intrinsically connected so that one cannot exist without the other.
+Failure and success are intrinsically connected, so one cannot exist without the other.

-It should be understood that when the Fear of Failure becomes irrational and significantly interferes with you daily life, then it becomes a phobia.
-The proper diagnose of this phobia requires an expert.
+It should be understood that when the Fear of Failure becomes irrational and significantly interferes with your daily life, it becomes a phobia.
+The proper diagnosis of this phobia requires an expert.
 Self-diagnosis will almost always be far too harsh.

 When a person reaches the phobia stage, they need professional help.
 And they need it right now.
 The quicker one acts on this phobia, the easier and sooner it can be resolved.
 Treatments are often covered by medical insurance.

 Everyone has hints of insecurity and not wanting to fail.
 This website is directed to help you.
 There are essentially four different False Negative Thoughts that form the bulk of those that trigger this fear.

 1. False Negative Thought #1.
 I Believe I will Fail.

 This false negative thought says: